-Day 15: Friday 25 May, Ithaca: Villages of Lefki, Frikes and Kioni
+Day 15: Friday 22 May, Ithaca: Villages of Lefki, Frikes and Kioni

-- Church of Saint Nicolaos of Xenon (the Foreigners) with its celebrated icon attributed to El Greco, Vathy - Island tour of Lefki, Frikes and Kioni villages - Farewell to Ithaca: Dinner at Sirines (Sirens) Yacht Club
+- Church of Saint Nicolaos of Xenon (the Foreigners) with its celebrated icon attributed to El Greco, Vathy - Island tour of Lefki, Frikes and Kioni villages

 Today we begin with a visit to the picturesque Church of Saint Nicolaos of Xenon, located in the old town of Vathy.
 Within, a rare Byzantine icon of Jesus Elkomenos (Jesus in Pain) is attributed to El Greco.